calculix/cae/README.md

 # TODO

+- Main Window: filter tree items - search item.
 - Argument with "use": link to create a new IMPLEMENTATION.
-- Argument form='Combo' with subarguments: regenerate GUI on Combo index change.
+- Argument form='Combo' with sub-arguments: regenerate GUI on Combo index change.
 Current form='VOr' is not user friendly.
 - Code, docs and KOM for v 2.20.

 https://www.x.org/releases/X11R7.5/doc/man/man3/XSetFont.3.html